 The assessment of this course is a written examination (60 min) according to §4(2), 1 of the examination regulation or an oral exam (20 min) following §4, Abs.
 2, 2 of the examination regulation.

 The exam takes place every semester and can be repeated at every regular examination date.

-1. The course T-INFO-101392 - Machine Learning 2 - Advanced Methods must not have been started.
+The course T-INFO-101392 "Machine Learning 2 - Advanced Methods" must not be chosen.